yxj0312/docs/Review_of_Laracon_EU_2018/all.md

 - ~missed something due to going to the toilets~

 ## 16:00 - 17:00:
-### Handling media in a Laravel application
+### Handling media in a Laravel application (:star::star::star::star::star:)

 - best of the day
 - very useful package, which can be used in all of our project, right now!
 - [links at Laracon US 2018](https://www.youtube.com/watch?v=3eyftAR5ilo)
 - ~I'm so tired, and felt asleep, but still best of the day!~
-- some introduction:
+- some introductions:
     - [Medialibrary is a Laravel (5.6 and up) package that can associate all sorts of files with Eloquent models.
 It provides a simple, fluent API to work with.](https://docs.spatie.be/laravel-medialibrary/v7/introduction)
         - Working with media collections
         - Converting images